kpoilly/Multilayer-Perceptron/README.md

    Args:

          `--compare`, activate the comparison mode, comparing every models saved in models/ and show their accuracy and loss in a single graph.

+### - test.py:
+   Takes 1 line of data as a command-line argument and uses a previously trained model to give the percentage chance of each of the two possible diagnoses.

+   Argv: 1 line of the 30 data, just like in the dataset (without the 2 first elements).

 ## Packages needed:
     numpy